m1lkweed/spectre_memtools/README.md

 ```c
 static inline void spectre_init();
 ```
 Calculates accurate timing values for the rest of the `spectre_*` functions.
-This function is automatically called at the start of your program when compiled with GCC/clang.
+This function is automatically called at the start of your program when compiled with GCC/clang but it's fine to call more than once.
 ```c
 char read_memory_byte(const void * const address);
 ```